 A universal feature of investigations is that companies will need to make difficult judgement calls while the facts are incomplete.
-Because of the changing enforcement landscape, increasingly, the process followed by an investigation, and the decision-making processes of the corporate and its advisers, may well be scrutinised later.
-Due to such a level of focus from enforcement authorities on corporations, the way an issue is investigated and handled can be as important as the behaviour it uncovers.
+Because of the changing enforcement landscape, increasingly the process followed by an investigation and the decision-making processes of the corporate and its advisers may be scrutinised later.
+Owing to such a level of focus from enforcement authorities on corporations, the way an issue is investigated and handled can be as important as the behaviour it uncovers.

 A failure to be able to show after the event that something was given appropriate attention can lead to an immediate loss of confidence.
 There is a big difference between an entity demonstrating it tried to make a judgement call properly but that call turned out to be flawed, and one that turns a blind eye to an issue.
 This is so important in ensuring the investigators retain the trust of these prosecuting agencies.